-The Renown Institute for Heart & Vascular Health is committed to providing the latest advancements in surgical treatment that improve outcomes and lessen recovery time.
+The Renown Institute for Heart & Vascular Health is committed to providing the latest advancements in structural heart disease treatments that improve outcomes and lessen recovery time.

 Transcatheter Aortic Valve Replacement (TAVR)